indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='web'>WEB:</a>
 * WEB security vulnerabilities (XSS, CSRF, session fixation, SQL injection, man-in-the-middle, buffer overflow)
 * CSRF prevention.
 (CSRF-token)
-* What is *JSONP*?
+* What is *JSONP*, *CORS*?
 (A communication technique used in JavaScript programs running in web browsers to request data from a server in a different domain, something prohibited by typical web browsers because of the same-origin policy)
 * HTTPS negotiation steps.
 * What is HTTP Strict Transport Security (HSTS)?
 (Prevents Man in the Middle attacks)
 * Browser-server communication methods: WebSocket, EventSource, Comet(Polling, Long-Polling, Streaming)